What if an Evacuation Order is issued?

 Although sudden emergencies (like a tornado, flash flood, brushfire, hazardous materials release, or bomb threat) may not provide much notice, tropical storms usually allow NCEM professionals to plan shelter openings and issue evacuation orders in time for everyone (e.g., residents, hospital patients, tourists, pets) to move to a safe place before the onset of hazardous conditions.

-Note: When sustained winds exceed 30 mph bridges become unsafe - the Dept. of Transportation will close the SR-200 bridge if winds reach 40 mph.
+Note: When sustained winds exceed 30 mph bridges become unsafe - the Florida Department of Transportation will close their bridges if winds reach 40 mph.

-Whether you plan to leave Nassau County completely or move inland to shelter when a tropical storm threatens the area, expect to have to leave a day (or two) before the storm hits and stay away until officials announce it is OK to return!
-It may take 2-3 days after a storm has passed for responders to make the area safe for your return.
+Whether you plan to leave Nassau County completely or move inland to shelter when a tropical storm threatens the area, expect to leave a day (or two) before the storm hits and stay away until officials announce it is OK to return!
+It may take 2 to 3 days after a storm has passed for responders to make the area safe for your return.

 Secure your home and valuables knowing that the power is likely to be off and flooding may occur while you are away; take everything you will need when you evacuate (e.g., identification, cash, clothes, hygiene items, snacks, pet supplies, etc.)